aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-eventbus-terraform/README.md

 # Amazon SQS queue to Amazon EventBridge custom event bus using Amazon EventBridge Pipe

-This pattern sends SQS messages to an Event Bus using EventBridge Pipe.
+This pattern sends messages from an SQS queue to an EventBridge event bus using an EventBridge pipe.